-I found a heating pad to be very soothing when I finally laid down for the day.
+I found my heating pad to be very soothing when I finally laid down for the day.
 It was a great way to prep my mind and body to relax before going to sleep.

-3. Ask your man to give you a massage
+– Ask your man to give you a massage

 Wouldn’t it be great if you didn’t have to ask?
-If your hubby doesn’t think to offer you a massage before bed, it’s a great idea to just constantly ask!
-Eventually it could even become a nightly ritual.
+If your hubby doesn’t think to offer you a massage before bed, it’s a great idea to just constantly nag him until he does it!

 Massage is one of the best ways to relax your growing body and release all the tension that built up from the day.
 We moms know this but we need a compelling way to convince our men to put forth the effort to massage us.